ruuhsu/ruuhsu.github.io/content/publication/conference-paper/index.md

 ---
-title: 'APOE4 accelerates advanced-stage vascular and neurodegenerative disorder in old Alzheimer’s mice via cyclophilin A independently of amyloid-β.'
+title: 'APOE4 accelerates advanced-stage vascular and neurodegenerative disorder in old Alzheimer’s mice via cyclophilin A independently of amyloid-β'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here